-The computer power supply unit (PSU) is one of the biggest pieces of hardware that directly affects user performance.
+The power supply is a very essential thing for a computer.
 An adequate power supply is a must for systems to run seamlessly, and many problems occur if the power supply unit fails to provide sufficient voltage levels based on the power consumption.
 For many problems, checking the power supply can bring out the solutions very easily.
-But how to test power supply?
+But how to test the power supply?
 In this article, we’re going to discuss how to test the computer power supply with multiple methods.

 Table of Contents